Search M

 Implementation

 Our curriculum is carefully mapped out to ensure that pupils acquire knowledge, vocabulary and skills in a well-thought out and progressive manner.
-Working in collaboration with an external consultancy, each teacher follows a combination of NCCE computing units and Computer Science lessons structured using the Code Studio planning and progression documents.
+Each cohort follows a combination of Teach Computing units and Computer Science lessons structured using the Code Studio planning and progression documents.

-The NCCE and Code Studio schemes highlight the knowledge, skills and vocabulary for each year group and are progressive from year to year.
+The combination of Teach Computing and Code Studio schemes highlight the knowledge, skills and vocabulary for each year group and are progressive from year to year.
 Themes are revisited regularly (at least once in each year group), and pupils revisit each theme through new units of work that consolidate and build on prior learning within that theme.

 We teach computing both discretely and apply learned skills in cross curricular contexts when clear links with other subjects are present.